 Addicted to screens?

-Addicted to the telephone?
-I'm sure others are, but not me!
-And yet, on average, we consult our smartphone over 200 times a day.
-That's a lot!
-This little object has become our faithful companion from morning to night, and sometimes even during the night.
-So much so, in fact, that nanophobia has taken hold.
-You're probably wondering what it is?
+Addicted to your phone or screens in general?
+Other people, maybe... but not me!
+And yet, we check our smartphones more than 200 times a day on average.
+That's right!
+This little device has become our faithful companion from morning to night, and often even during the night.
+So much so that we are becoming nomophobic.
+You're probably wondering what that is?
 Well, it's the intense fear of being separated from your cell phone...

-We're not all nanophobes yet (thankfully!), but it's true that we are a bit addicted to screens.
-A veritable technological Swiss army knife, our phone has become our GPS, our DJ, our personal photographer, our alarm clock and even our means of payment.
-An assistant who's always ready to follow us and never complains...
-And above all, it's our link with the outside world and our loved ones.
+While not all of us are nomophobic (thankfully!), it's true that we are a little addicted to screens, we have to admit.
+A true technological Swiss Army knife, our phone has become our GPS, our DJ, our personal photographer, our alarm clock, and even our means of payment.
+An assistant who is always ready to follow us and never complains...
+Above all, our smartphone is our link to the outside world and to our loved ones.

-In short, screens are all the time, but there's nothing abnormal about it - don't worry, it's in the air of time.
-However, guess who's evolving more slowly than our smartphones?
+In short, screens are everywhere, but don't worry, there's nothing unusual about that—it's just the way things are these days.
+However, guess what 's evolving more slowly than our smartphones?
 Our brains!
-And no matter how hard it tries to keep up, it just can't keep up!
-With every notification, every article read, every post liked, there's a new piece of information to process.
-In other words, it's a long way from adopting the Slow Life mode.
-So why not offer him a little respite from time to time?
+And even though they try to keep up, they're under a lot of strain!
+Every notification, every article read, every post liked means new information to process.
+Suffice to say that it's far from embracing the Slow .
+So why not give it a little break from time to time?
 A little digital detox, just to see?

 👉 See also: The benefits of puzzle games